-The Fiduciary Manager may invest in a wide range of investment instruments including equities, bonds and alternative investments using pooled funds.
+The Fiduciary Manager may invest in a wide range of investment instruments including equities, bonds and alternative investments using pooled funds and segregated accounts.
 The investments in each fund will depend on the nature of the fund, its objective and benchmark and the risk controls which operate.
 If the Trustee were to impose any restrictions on types of investments, this would be reflected within the Fiduciary Management Agreement.

 The Trustee has determined that derivatives or other financial instruments may be used to hedge the Scheme's liability risks (principally interest rate, inflation and longevity risks) or other risks (e.g. equity or currency risks).
-In addition derivatives may be used within pooled funds for the purpose of efficient portfolio management.
+In addition derivatives may be used in both the segregated portfolios or within pooled funds for the purpose of efficient portfolio management.
 At any given time a minimum level of assets of sufficient liquidity and quality will be held to ensure the Scheme is able to satisfy collateral or margin calls which may arise as a result of the derivatives positions it holds.